 Coming in at No. 3 is the WH-1000XM4, a model that isn’t too far off from its successor and offers plenty of value for the price.
 Sound is top tier, offering a little more bass than the WH-1000XM5.
 Noise cancellation still ranks among the category’s best and the 20-level ambient listening mode is unbeatable.
 These headphones also come equipped with 360 Reality Audio, DSEE, LDAC, and several other sound-tuning features.

 Those in search of fantastic mid-range wireless earbuds should strongly consider the LinkBuds S. The number of features combined with great ANC and audio performance make this a noteworthy option.
-We hold the sporty WF-SP800N in the same regard.
-Durable aesthetics and robust feature set make these some of the best running headphones available.
+We're also huge fans of the $99 WF-C500 wireless earbuds, which offer flagship features (e.g., 360 Reality Audio, DSEE) for an unbeatable price.

 We can go on and on, but our rankings should provide you with all the knowledge to determine the best Sony headphones and earbuds for your needs.